-As we talked about earlier, lacquer and shellac both have their own solvents for re-liquifying.
+As we discussed earlier, lacquer and shellac have their own solvents for re-liquifying.

-Lacquer clear coats can be reamalgamated using lacquer thinner.
+Lacquer clear coats can be amalgamated using lacquer thinner.

-Shellac clear coats can be reamalgamated using denatured alcohol.
+Shellac clear coats can be amalgamated using denatured alcohol.

 If you think your piece has both lacquer and shellac on it, you can use a mix of 3 parts denatured alcohol, to 1 part lacquer thinner.

 How To ReAmalgamate a Damaged Lacquer or Shellac Clear Coat

 Time Needed : 1 days 00 hours 0000 minutes